-If your root file system has got full or you want to add extra space to it for installing any package in Linux machine on AWS cloud and you are not sure what to do, then this article will definitely help you.
+If your root file system has got full or you want to add extra space to it for installing any package in the Linux machine on AWS cloud and you are not sure what to do, then this article will definitely help you.
 In this AWS cloud tutorial, we will tell you how to increase the root filesystem size of AWS Linux instance.

 This is a very simple article and we assume your AWS Linux machine is already running.
 In this Virtual instance, we are using “Amazon Linux 2 AMI” with 8 GB EBS.